-Enrolling in a Non-Standard Course
+Enrolling in a Non-Standard Course To enroll in a non-standard course, the

 To enroll in a non-standard course, the student must do the following:

 - 1. Propose the non-standard course to the instructor for approval. - Complete the Request for a Non-Standard Course Form with required signatures. - Submit the form to the Office of the Registrar.